aws-samples/email-response-automation-comprehend/README.md

 ```

 Arguments to the stack creation :
-* 'NotbookName':(optional) Name of the notbook instance.
+* NotbookName :(optional) Name of the notbook instance.
 If not entered, default name 'notebook-instance-comprehend-training' will be used.
-* 'NotebookConfigName':(optional) Name of the  Notebook config.
+* NotebookConfigName :(optional) Name of the  Notebook config.
 If not entered, default config name 'notbook-lifecycle-load-notebook' will be used.
-* 'RoleName': (Optional) Name of the Amazon Sagmaker Execution role name.
+* RoleName : (Optional) Name of the Amazon Sagmaker Execution role name.
 If not entered, default role name 'sagemaker-notebook-execution-role' will be used.

 Deploying new Workmail domain, user, user registration and inbox: Execute following command by passing optional paramaters
 ```